seiffert/ctxaws/README.md

 }
 ```

-With a context, the `ScanPages` method cannot be used as is and one needs to use the internal page
+With a context, one can use `PaginageInContext` which works very similar to the `*Pages`
-abstraction of the SDK:
+methods.
+The only difference is the type of the passed closure's first argument.
+Instead of a
+reqular `*Output` type, the closure takes an `interface{}` which can safely be cased to the
+respective `*Output` type (`*dynamodb.ScanOutput` in the example):

 ```go
 func countItems(ctx context.Context) (int, error) {